Zedmous/Zedmous/Readme.md

 ###

 <h2 align="left">Hi 👋!
-My name is Eduardo Nieves, and I'm a Software Engineer, Mathematician, and Data Scientist from Venezuela.</h2>
+My name is Eduardo Nieves, and I'm a Software Engineer, Mathematician, and Data Scientist from Venezuela.
+I'm passionate about technology, problem-solving, and innovation.
+In addition to my professional interests, I love playing video games, exploring fashion design, and diving into everything related to artificial intelligence.
+Whether it's building intelligent systems, creating stylish designs, or enjoying the latest games, I'm always excited to learn and explore new horizons!</h2>

 ###